datanav/docs/technical/wave-superoffice.rst

 Wave Customer person to Superoffice Person
 ------------------------------------------
-Before any synchronization can take place, a link between a Wave Customer person and a Superoffice Person must be established.
+Every Wave Customer person will be synchronized with a Superoffice Person.

+If a matching Superoffice Person already exists, the Wave Customer person will be merged with the existing one.
+If no matching Superoffice Person is found, a new Superoffice Person will be created.

 A Wave Customer person will merge with a Superoffice Person if one of the following property combinations match: